phillipsj/phillipsj/input/posts/migrating-away-from-cake-as-my-blog-build-tool.md

 }
 ```

 I am just hooking into the NPM standard scripts.
 I install the global .NET Core tool automatically after I execute NPM *install* helps since you only have to run one command.
 I have configured a plain *build* command, then I leveraged the *start* default command to execute the preview with a watch.
 Finally, I created a *predeploy* and *deploy* scripts to wire up running the build then deploying to Netlify.
-With all of this complete, I here is me running Wyam using the NPM scripts.
+With all of this complete, here is me running Wyam using the NPM scripts.

 ```Bash
 $ npm start